ChangWynn/CV/README.md

 ### Software Engineer Bootcamp

-Makers Academy is a prestigious coding bootcamp known for its immersive and collaborative learning environment. <br/> It offers a 16 weeks curriculum emphasising teamwork and collaboration through pair programming and engineering projects to consistently deliver high-quality code and solutions.
+Makers Academy is a prestigious coding bootcamp known for its immersive learning environment, <br/> featuring a 16-week curriculum emphasising teamwork and collaboration through pair programming and engineering projects to consistently deliver high-quality code and solutions.

 Here are the highlights of what I have learned:

 #### Full-Stack Development
 - Planning and organising a full-stack project.
-- Designing the software architecture.
+- Designing a software architecture.
 - Building both front-end and back-end components of web applications.
 - Defining endpoints and making HTTP requests.
 - Working with databases.